suloku/dolaunch/brosexec/Readme.txt

 SD2SP2 support added by NiHuShu
-This version of Brosexec is designed to work only with SD2SP2 adapter, it won't work with SD GECKO in SLOT A or B.
-It might not be the best solution but it works for me.
+It might take a while for it to load because it checks for both memcard slots.
 Original Readme.txt:
 Brosexec 0.1 by suloku '15
 **************************